 It is easy to choose between good and bad; the difficulty is to choose between bad and bad or good and good.
 The hard part is to judge the degrees of each and how they fit together.

 Worse, values are not created equal, there is no impartial measure to compare their merit* they have no privilege to measure each other.
 They are relative to each other but poor judges of each other: the case in point is that you cannot judge all the other values by how true or precise or profitable they are; or you cannot judge truth on how beautiful, or generous or just it is.
 In fact, truth cannot claim moral merit beyond itself.
 The pairs I proposed as examples are all in possible conflict.
 Our value judgements require character and intelligence - and, above all, wisdom - not just exclusive loyalty to abstract codes.

 Most of us people, even the vilest, will swiftly agree with most of the high values of humankind: freedom, happiness, truth, respect, justice, equality, prudence, compassion, courage, modesty, patience, moderation, harmony, industry and so on.
-As for ourselves, who does not want a happy and meaningful life, those ultimate values of humanity?
-This could open a generous way towards harmony and peace, a rule for the solution of conflict.
+Who does not want a happy and meaningful life, those ultimate values of humanity?
+This could open, as it seems, a generous way towards harmony and peace, a rule for the solution of all conflicts.

-However, ask people which is the most important and prevailing in order to make life happy and meaningful (not to speak about how they define what those words mean); you will suddenly find in the pattern the striking differences that tell fascists apart from communists and religious fanatics from tolerant free thinkers; or, why not, tolerant believers and fanatic free thinkers .
-In good faith, each live their own edifice of values as so obvious and universal, the sole one possible, that discussion is impossible, a dialogue of the deaf.
+However, ask people which value is the most important and prevailing in order to make life happy and meaningful (not to speak about how they define what those words mean); you will suddenly find in the pattern of ranking the striking differences that tell fascists apart from communists and religious fanatics from tolerant free thinkers; or, why not, tolerant believers and fanatic free thinkers .
+In good faith, each live in their own edifice of values, so obvious and universal, the sole one possible, that discussion is impossible, a dialogue of the deaf.
 Values are too deep in the chest to discuss.